 Jodi: I was told you might know something about April 6th Day Frank Ross: Yeah, I do.
 Jodi: Yeah, what do you know about that?
-Frank: Well.
-I guess I was there when it sort of started.
+Frank: Well, I guess I was there when it sort of started.
 Jodi: Oh yeah?
 Frank: Yeah, I wasn't there for the triggering event.
-Some good friends of mine, three of them wanted to go to a Stevie Ray Vaughan concert at the A---- centre but they didn't have the money so instead they bought a flat of beer and got hosed.
+Some good friends of mine. three of them wanted to go to a Stevie Ray Vaughan concert at the A----- centre but they didn't have the money so instead they bought a flat of beer and got hosed.
 Just as kind of a one off comment I guess it happened to be April 6th, I guess that would have been 1988 and one of them said, hey, we should do this every April 6th.
-So the next year they got a few of their friends together, myself and a few others, and said vesh we'll call it and fifth Day we'll put un posters.

-every April 6th.
-So the next year they got a few of their friends together, myself and a few others, and said, yeah we'l Ladl it April 6th Day, we'll put posters, said bey, it's April 6th Day and proceeded to just drink.
+So the next year they got a few of their friends together, myself and a few others, and said, yeah we'll call it April 6th Day, we'll put up posters, said hey, it's April 6th Day and proceeded to just drink.
 Some folks came by and said what are you doing and we said, hey, its April 6th Day we have to take the day off class and just drink and listen to tunes and people thought that was kind of a neat idea and so the next year everyone put up signs on their door and said, its April 6th Day, that's why I'm drinking.
 For some mysterious reason, after we all left, it kept on.
 (Field recording 16, 2 Oct.
 2001)